juanino/7bitwidget/README.md

 The output of the program is always a number from 0-127 so if you are representing temperature or something numeric this is easy.
 If you are not representing a number, you need to print a cheat sheet and refer to that for the answers.
-A good example of this is the magic 8 ball program which answers answers with one of 20 answers from the classic toy which can be found on wikipedia.
+A good example of this is the magic 8 ball program which answers with one of 20 answers from the classic toy which can be found on wikipedia.

 What does it look like